gustavogutkoski/springboot-monolith-example/README.md

-# Exemplo de API monolítica com Java, Spring Boot e PostgreSQL
+# Example of a Monolithic API with Java, Spring Boot, and PostgreSQL

-Este projeto é um exemplo de uma arquitetura monolítica desenvolvida com Java 17, utilizando Spring Boot 3 e PostgreSQL 16.
+This project is an example of a monolithic architecture developed with Java 17, using Spring Boot 3 and PostgreSQL 16.

-## Tecnologias Utilizadas
+## Technologies Used

 - **Java 17**
 - **Spring Boot 3**
 - **PostgreSQL 16**

-## Arquitetura
+## Architecture

-Este projeto foi desenvolvido seguindo a arquitetura monolítica, que é uma das abordagens tradicionais para o desenvolvimento de aplicações.

-Nessa arquitetura, todos os componentes de software, como módulos de autenticação, banco de dados, lógica de negócios, e interfaces de usuário, são integrados e executados como uma única aplicação.
+This project was developed following a monolithic architecture, which is one of the traditional approaches for application development.

+In this architecture, all software components, such as authentication modules, database, business logic, and user interfaces, are integrated and run as a single application.

-## Entidades
+## Entities

-A API possui três principais entidades:

-- **Company**: Representa uma empresa no sistema, contendo informações como nome, descrição, quais empregos são dessa empresa e quais as notas da avaliação.
-- **Job**: Representa uma vaga de emprego oferecida por uma empresa, contendo detalhes como título, descrição, valor minimo e máximo do salário, localização e empresa.
-- **Review**: Representa uma avaliação de uma empresa por parte de um funcionário ou candidato, contendo informações como título, descrição, nota e a qual empresa está vinculado essa avaliação.
+The API has three main entities:

+- **Company**: Represents a company in the system, containing information such as name, description, the jobs offered by the company, and the reviews related to it.
+- **Job**: Represents a job position offered by a company, containing details such as title, description, minimum and maximum salary, location, and associated company.
+- **Review**: Represents a review of a company by an employee or candidate, containing information such as title, description, rating, and the company to which the review is linked.

 ## Endpoints

-A API disponibiliza os seguintes endpoints para interação com as entidades:
+The API provides the following endpoints for interacting with the entities:

-- `/companies` - Endpoints para criar, listar, atualizar e deletar empresas.
+- `/companies` - Endpoints to create, list, update, and delete companies.
-- `/jobs` - Endpoints para criar, listar, atualizar e deletar vagas de emprego.
+- `/jobs` - Endpoints to create, list, update, and delete job positions.
-- `/reviews` - Endpoints para criar, listar, atualizar e deletar avaliações.
+- `/reviews` - Endpoints to create, list, update, and delete reviews.

-Possui implementado os métodos HTTP `GET`, `POST`, `DELETE` e `PUT` para cada endpoint

-Para cada método HTTP possui implementado um endpoint que pode ser utilizado por id
-- Exemplo:
+Implemented HTTP methods include GET, POST, DELETE, and PUT for each endpoint.

+Each HTTP method has an implemented endpoint that can be used by ID.

+Example:

 - `/companies/1`
 - `/jobs/2`
 - `/reviews/3`

-Esse projeto está sendo utilizado como exemplo para estudo de refatoração de arquitetura monolitica para arquitetura de micro serviços, dividindo cada entidade para um serviço.

-## Observações
+## Notes

-Esse projeto está sendo utilizado como exemplo para estudo de refatoração de arquitetura monolitica para arquitetura de micro serviços, dividindo cada entidade para um serviço.

-Segue abaixo os repositórios de cada serviço:
+This project is being used as an example to study the refactoring of monolithic architecture to microservices architecture, dividing each entity into a separate service.

+Below are the repositories for each service: